Neutron Star Eclipses as Axion Laboratories: Photon to ALP transition near binary systems

 Let us now discuss which eclipsing binary system is the most suitable for our study, as its identification will allow us to fix $n_e^{(0)}$ and $B^{(0)}$.
 High-mass X-ray binaries typically have magnetic fields several orders of magnitude stronger than those of low-mass systems, and higher values of $B^{(0)}$ enhance photon-to-ALP conversion near the neutron star.
 Among observed eclipsing high-mass X-ray binaries, a longer propagation distance would lead to higher ALP-to-photon transition probability in the interstellar medium.
 Further, systems where the observed decrease in luminosity during the eclipse is large, compared to the out-of-eclipse flux, would also lead to stronger results.
 Based on these criteria, we found the LMC X-4 binary system to be the most promising candidate.
 For this system, the total magnetic field at the surface of the LMC X-4 neutron star is $B^{(0)} = 3 \times 10^{13}$ G \cite{Shtykovsky:2016mcy,Moon:2002zd,Rikame:2022jem}; we fix the transverse component of the magnetic field to $1.5 \times 10^{13}$ G, with the same power law dependence.
 For $n_e^{(0)}$, we take a benchmark value of $10^{14} \, \text{cm}^{-3}$; our results only mildly depend on $n_e^{(0)}$.
 The same holds even for deviation from the $r^{-3}$ dependence of $n_e$.

-Armed with values for $n_e^{(0)}$ and $B^{(0)}$, we can quantify the amount of ALPs produced from photons.
+Armed with values for $n_e^{(0)}$ and $B^{(0)}$, we can quantify the amount of ALPs produced from photons in the vicinity of the neutron star.
 We solve the Schr{\"o}dinger equation with $\mathcal{H}_{\text{eff}}$ from \cref{eq:ham}:

 where $|\gamma(r)|^2$ and $|a(r)|^2$ represent the fractions of photons and ALPs at a given distance from the surface of the neutron star (the initial conditions at the neutron star surface are those of a pure photon state).
 For the LMC X-4 system, the photon-to-ALP conversion probability $P_{\text{NS}}$ is shown in \cref{fig:P1} for two values of $g_{a\gamma}$, for an ALP mass of $m_a = 10^{-16}$ eV.
-The large transition probability originates from the resonance achieved for $m_\text{eff}^2=m_a^2$.
-Its occurrence is guaranteed for $m_a\lesssim 10^{-4}$ eV due to competing contributions of opposite signs (see \cref{eq:eff}) in $m_\text{eff}^2$.
+The photon-to-ALP transition probability depends primarily on the strength of the magnetic field around a neutron star, as well as the size of the neutron star itself, which regulates how fast the magnetic field will fall as photons travel outward from the surface of the star.
+We observe that the conversion probability $P_{\text{NS}}$ drops for $m_a \gtrsim 10^{-4}$ eV.

+In our calculation, we neglect the ALP flux produced thermally inside the neutron star.
+Such a contribution will increase the total number of ALPs passing through the companion star, and thus neglecting it makes our analysis more conservative.
+Furthermore, we found that $a \leftrightarrow \gamma$ conversion inside the companion star, or in its magnetic field, is negligible and can be ignored.